-Supporting activities: On ground action, such as the Conserving Coastal Ecosystems in Honduras, works to improve the management of coastal resources to protect biodiversity, promote climate change adaptation and mitigation, and generate economic opportunities and resilience for local communities in an integrated manner.
+Supporting activities: On ground action, such as the Conserving Coastal Ecosystems in Honduras, works to improve the management of coastal resources to protect biodiversity, promote climate communities in an integrated manner.
 Working at a landscape level - that includes coastal municipalities, the management, administration and governance of 150,000 hectares of coastal wetlands - economic opportunities for people, especially youth, women and Indigenous communities will be delivered.
 The learning from such actions will help inform IUCN interventions and also provide an opportunity to engage with other regional initiatives such as those planned under the Great Blue Wall in the Western Indian Ocean, that take a seascape approach.
 For the sustainability of such actions, sound planning processes at spatial scales need to be in place.
 Land use plans, coastal zone management plans and marine spatial plans are a foundation for such action.
 IUCN will promote initiatives such as the planned GEF programme for Marine Spatial Planning (MSP) in the Gulf of Guinea that will establish a regional MSP to enhance cooperation and support partnerships for financing through payment of ecosystem services.

-&lt;sup>11 Refer to the Ocean Breakthroughs Initiative.
+11 Refer to the Ocean Breakthroughs Initiative.